johnrudolph/beast-master/rules.md

 - **Curse**: Each Curse hurts you, but also grants you Gold.
 - **Divine Gift**: Reward Colossi based on their position.
 These gifts go to all Colossi, so good timing is crucial.

+## Age cards
+The game takes place over 3 Ages.
+Each Age comes with a card that includes special scoring at the end of the age, instructions for where to place Water tiles, and other unique events.

+## Mantle
+The Mantle simply indicates who is the first player for the Age.
+At the end of each Age, the Mantle goes to the player in first place.

 ## Traits
 Traits are cards that give your Colossus a boost.
 You can only have 2 Traits in play at a time.
 You may discard one of your Traits at any time.
 At any given time there will be 3 face-up Traits and a Trait deck.
 When you select a Trait, you may draw from the deck, or choose 1 of the face-up Traits.
 If you choose a face-up Trait, replace it with another face-up Trait from the deck before the next player chooses.
 Traits continually give your Colossus a boost.